ISISComputingGroup/ibex_developers_manual/Mount-or-create-IBEX-VHDs.md

 1. Copy the three empty vhdx files (`empty_apps.vhdx`, `empty_var.vhdx`,`empty_settings.vhdx`) to a local disk (from CompGroup\chris) and rename to
 `apps.vhdx`, `var.vhdx` and `settings.vhdx`.
 2. These are pre-configured to be 30GB each.
-3. Fill them following the steps below and then copy back to the same place appending the release version to each disk. e.g.
-   `apps_5.1.2.vhdx`.

 ## Mount a VHD